 Joaquin M. C De Baca is a partner in Mayer Brown’s New York office and a member of the firm’s Global Restructuring practice.
 His practice includes both transactional and litigation work in a wide range of in-court and out-of-court workouts and reorganization proceedings.
 He has represented clients in complex bankruptcy proceedings, debtor-in-possession and exit financings, litigations, and international insolvency proceedings and has negotiated restructuring transactions in an extensive scope of distressed contexts.

-Joaquin was recognized by New York Super Lawyers as a 2018-19 Rising Star in Bankruptcy and represented a major international financial institution as administrative agent in connection with a contested chapter 11 sale transaction that was awarded “Health Care Services Restructuring of the Year” at Global M&A Network’s 11th Annual Turnaround Atlas Awards and “Chapter 11 Reorg of the Year ($500MM to $1B)” at the 2019 M&A Advisor Turnaround Awards.
+Joaquin was recognized by New York Super Lawyers as a Rising Star in Bankruptcy for 2018-2020, and represented a major international financial institution as administrative agent in connection with a contested chapter 11 sale transaction that was awarded “Health Care Services Restructuring of the Year” at Global M&A Network’s 11th Annual Turnaround Atlas Awards and “Chapter 11 Reorg of the Year ($500MM to $1B)” at the 2019 M&A Advisor Turnaround Awards.

 Joaquin regularly represents a variety of commercial banks, agent banks and lending syndicates, real estate investment and holding companies, insurance companies, investment fund managers and individual directors and officers, individual institutional lenders and lender syndicates in all types of distressed situations.
 His recent or significant representations include:

 A non-U.S. broker in connection with plan enforcement issues with respect to Lehman Brothers Holdings, Inc. and its affiliated debtors.